Top 10 Interview Best Practices

 Top 10 Interview Best Practices – In every employment market, candidates need to say yes when they are offering a position.
 It is up to the company and its recruiters to create an environment that will assure that when they provide an offer it is accepted.

 Here are the top 10 things that recruiters need to do when they are hiring.

 Make the right first impression.
 Job candidates know to put their best foot forward, but companies in hiring mode can forget to do the same.
 That includes everything from seeing that the office receptionist greets the candidate and treats them with respect, to company employees smiling and saying hello as the candidate walks to and from the interview.
 Creating a recruitment-friendly atmosphere is the job of the whole company.
 You should never underestimate how important a compelling company culture is to the overall hiring process.

-- Have complete and accurate job description – If the position is not clear to the hiring manager, they will not be able to explain it to the candidate.
+- Have a complete and accurate job description.
+If the position is not clear to the hiring manager, they will not be able to explain it to the candidate.
 The description should have a good summary that is posted or placed in the ad in addition to the full one which would be understood before the interview starts.

-- Be enthusiastic – The recruiter should be positive and enthusiastic not only about the job that is being filled but also about the company.
+- Be enthusiastic. he recruiter should be positive and enthusiastic not only about the job that is being filled but also about the company.

-- Provide a set of next steps at the end of the interview – Tell the candidate what will happen next and when.
-Do not take too long to make a decision and or schedule a follow-up interview.
+- Provide a set of next steps at the end of the interview.
+Tell the candidate what will happen next and when.
+Do not take too long to decide on hiring or removing from consideration and or schedule a follow-up interview.